- Renovate the Fellowship Hall,

 Q: When do I make payment on my commitment?

-A: We will make our pledges on Commitment Sunday, April 22.
+A: We will make our pledges on Commitment Sunday, April 22, 2018.
 Pledges to our capital campaign are payable over a three-year period, and we ask that you make the first payment on your commitment on First Fruits Sunday, May 20, 2018.
 We ask that you complete payments on your commitment by May 20, 2021.